playfulsparkle/oc4_google_recaptcha/README.md

 This project is distributed under the GPL-3.0 license.
 Please refer to the [LICENSE](./LICENSE) file for further details.

 ---

+## Important Notice

+This extension has been thoroughly tested with the default OpenCart template.
+If you are using a custom template, please note that **reCAPTCHA v3 (score-based)** and **reCAPTCHA v2 Invisible** may not work as expected.
+However, **reCAPTCHA v2 (checkbox)** should work as intended.

+If you encounter any issues with v3 or v2 Invisible on your custom template, please contact us, and we will be happy to assist you in updating the extension to ensure full compatibility.

 ## Contributing